gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-4.md

 Now any container with the `traefik.enable: 'true'` will be automatically exposed on `<container_name>.<traefik_domain>`.
 If `traefik.http.routers.<app_name>.middlewares: 'internal-network@file'` is set as a label, the application will only be accessible from IPs on the `ipAllowList`.

+For managing DNS, I use [DNSControl](https://dnscontrol.org/) so I can version control my DNS configuration.
+Ansible could also be used, but it's more verbose.

 ## Monitoring

 For general server metrics and monitoring, I use [Netdata](https://www.netdata.cloud/).
-There are some additional monitoring modules I have setup:
+There are some additional monitoring modules I have set up:

 - [SMART monitoring](https://learn.netdata.cloud/docs/collecting-metrics/hardware-devices-and-sensors/s.m.a.r.t.)
 - [UPS monitoring](https://learn.netdata.cloud/docs/collecting-metrics/ups/apc-ups)